 - Your HEALTH.
 If you have a chronic illness or a disability, insurance companies may either raise your premium or deny you coverage, depending on your health condition.
 Insurance companies often deny clients if they have AIDS or AIDS – related complex (ARC), Alzheimer's disease, dementia, progressive neurological conditions, Parkinson's disease, multiple sclerosis, multiple strokes or metastatic cancer.

 - The COVERAGE or the services to be subjected to daily reimbursements.
-Insurance companies usually cover 100 percent of the common long term care services like Nursing home, assisted living facility or hospice facility, home care, adult day care, respite services, formal and informal caregiver services and hospice care at home.
+Insurance companies usually cover 100 percent of the common long-term care services like Nursing home, assisted living facility or hospice facility, home care, adult day care, respite services, formal and informal caregiver services, and hospice care at home.

 - The DAILY BENEFIT AMOUNT (DBA) or the chosen amount the insurance company will pay per day.
 Insurance companies usually pay the maximum of the policy holder's daily cost of care.
-For instance, if you chose a policy that will reimburse you $150 per day, you'll have to pay the rest out of your own pocket if you exceeded beyond $150.
+For instance, if you chose a policy that will reimburse you $150 per day, you'll have to pay the rest out of your own pocket if you exceed $150.
 If you choose a higher DBA, the policy becomes more expensive.

 - The BENEFIT PERIOD or the chosen number of years or days the insurance company must pay your care.
 The longer the years in your insurance package, the more expensive it is.

 - The INFLATION PROTECTION for your benefits.
 Insurance companies make sure that the benefits that policyholders receive may keep up with the yearly inflation rate.
-For many years, many policy holders set their compound inflation protection to the standard 5 percent.
-However, from the average rate inflation for the past five years, experts say policyholder s can do with a coverage less expensive, grows one to four percent per year and changes with the consumer price index.
+For many years, many policyholders set their compound inflation protection to the standard 5 percent.
+However, from the average rate inflation for the past five years, experts say policyholders can do with a coverage less expensive, grows one to four percent per year and changes with the consumer price index.

-- The CERTIFICATION PERIOD or the definite amount of time that an insurance company takes to assess whether you are eligible for long term care and whether your income can handle the yearly premiums you chose.
+- The CERTIFICATION PERIOD or the definite amount of time that an insurance company takes to assess whether you are eligible for long-term care and whether your income can handle the yearly premiums you chose.

 - The ELIMINATION PERIOD or the period that must pass from the beginning of the disability (when you needed care) and the time you are eligible to reimburse benefits.

-The Latest Data on the Cost of Long-term Care Insurance
+The Latest Data on the Cost of Long-Term Care Insurance

 According to the 2017 Long-Term Care Insurance Price Index released by the American Association for Long-Term Care Insurance or AALTI, new policy rates for a 60-year-old couple increased by six to nine percent compared to last year.
 Now, an average couple who just recently became seniors must each pay around $100 to $150 per month to get an LTCI protection.

-The premium rates for 55 year old single males declined by 20 percent in some insurance companies.
+The premium rates for 55-year-old single males declined by 20 percent in some insurance companies.
 Some leading insurers can offer them about $90 to $150 monthly for their premiums.
-Women also pay more premiums compared to men because they are the largest long term care insurer in the country.
+Women also pay more premiums compared to men because they are the largest long-term care insurer in the country.
 Two out of every three dollars spent on insurance claims comes from women.
 Statistically speaking they live longer and take care of their bodies more efficiently than men.
 The longer they live, the more they get out of their insurance.
 For insurance companies, not increasing their premiums would be disastrous.